Skip to content

 How long will I be away from work?

 For remote work or activities that do not require public presentation, one week to ten days.
 For in-person activities, two to three weeks.
 For intense physical effort such as gym and sports, one month.
-Many patients strategically use their beard to camouflage residual bruising.
+Many patients strategically use their beard to conceal residual bruising.

 Is the risk of haematoma higher in men?

-The deep plane lifting offers results lasting ten to fifteen years.
+The deep plane facelift offers results lasting ten to fifteen years.
 The thicker male skin can, in some cases, contribute to an even longer duration, as it provides better support to the repositioned tissues.
 You will continue to age naturally, but you will always look younger than you would without surgery.

 Book via WhatsApp

-Learn more about the first consultation, the investment, and the guidelines for pre-surgical preparation and post-operative recovery.
+Learn more about the first consultation, the pricing, and the guidelines for pre-surgical preparation and post-operative recovery.

 Are you ready for this change?
 Book now!